andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

 ### Categorisation of the Maxims

-Worldly wisdom is not exactly easy to define, so picking the categories was the hardest.
-After much tribulation, I've settled on the below categories:
+The first two categories are quite easy:

 - Number and Title: The position and title given to the maxims in the book;
-- Frequency of Reference: namely, how often I use these maxims:
+- Frequency of Reference: how often I use these maxims;

-  - Often;
-  - Occasionally;
-  - Barely;
-- Domains and Graces, the first principles of worldly wisdom (as identified by me):
+As worldly wisdom is not exactly easy to define, picking the categories was the hardest.
+In the end, I settled on the below Domains and Graces, the first principles of worldly wisdom:

   - Personal Graces:
     - Courage: fortitude and the ability to confront fear and uncertainty;
     - Industry: being always employ'd in something useful and cutting off all unnecessary actions;